New York University Institutional Biosafety Policy

 NYU will file an annual report with the National Institutes of Health/Office of Biotechnology Activities (NIH/OBA), which includes:

 1. A roster of all IBC members; and

 2. Biographical sketches of all IBC members, including community members.

 No member of the IBC will be involved, except to provide information requested by the IBC, in the review or approval of a project in which he/she has been or expects to be engaged or has a financial interest (See Investigator Financial Disclosure and Conflict of Interest Policy).

-The Vice Dean for Administration of the School of Medicine and the Senior Vice Provost for Research are responsible for informing the appropriate Deans and Department Chairs of their respective organizations of their responsibilities under this policy.
+The Vice President for Science Operations in the Office of Science and Research of the School of Medicine and the Senior Vice Provost for Research are responsible for informing the appropriate Deans and Department Chairs of their respective organizations of their responsibilities under this policy.

 The Institutional Biosafety Committee (IBC) reports to the Vice Dean for Administration.